Nevenall/ghosting-the-edge/03 Gearing Up.md

 See the fighting section for info about relay initiative.

-**Reflex Amplifiers** – When activated you get the aspect {{Amplified Reflexes}} for the remainder of the scene, and one free invoke per level.
+**Reflex Amplifiers** – When activated you get the aspect {Amplified Reflexes} for the remainder of the scene, and one free invoke per level.
 You can use your free invokes on applicable actions like fighting, and especially to seize the initiative from other characters.

 ##### Sense Processors \[1 ¤ each\]
 <!-- this section to be broken up.
 Each one should be a separate entry -->

 Commonly the counterpart to reflex amplifiers, this type of upgrade can also be implanted separately to help you deal with fast moving and highly detailed situations.
 Sense processors do additional acquisition and filtering of sensory data which is then provided directly to your brain to help you make decisions.
 Runners describe the info from these processors as being like a little voice in the back of your head compelling you to notice something you would have missed on your own, like that BikePunk sneaking up on you.

-**Compensators** – +2 to {{{D}}} against sensory overload based attacks.
+**Compensators** – +2 to {{Defend}} against sensory overload based attacks.
 Flashbang grenades, sonic noise attack, and such.

 **Hostile Tracking System** — This sense processor helps you determine friend from foe in a fast moving situation.
 <!-- Seems this needs an effect. -->